NobbyBop/513-final/README.md

 **Winner**: CART with 84.2% variance explained and minimal overfitting.

+**Agentic Model**: We also use Claude Haiku 4.5 and E2B as an agentic model to generate its own EDA, cleaning, and modeling code to arrive it its own results.
+This model also found CART to be the winner, verifying our pick.

 ## Requirements
 - Python 3.10+
 - Anthropic API key (for Claude Haiku 4.5 model)